gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 ![The BlueFox Email visual editor with a finished marketing email open, showing the block structure alongside the rendered result](./bluefox-email-is-an-amazon-ses-wrapper/email-editor.webp)

-If you would rather write the HTML yourself, there is a raw HTML editor you can paste or import into, and the same merge tags and sending apply.
-This is a workflow question, not a capability question, and the right answer depends on who is doing the work.
+If you would rather write the HTML yourself, there is a [raw HTML editor](/docs/projects/email-builder) you can paste or import into, and the same merge tags and sending apply.

+There is a third option that gets overlooked.
+Not every email should look designed.
+A password reset or a founder's note often lands better as something that reads like a person typed it, and a heavily styled template actively works against that.
+The text editor covers this case.
+Despite the name it still produces HTML, just lightweight HTML with minimal formatting: headings, lists, links, dividers and basic emphasis, and nothing else.
+Merge tags, data feeds and previewing work exactly as they do everywhere else.

+This is a workflow question, not a capability question, and the right answer depends on who is doing the work and what the email is for.

 ## When you should use Amazon SES directly